nilearn/nilearn/CONTRIBUTING.rst

     * If you think documentation can be improved, you can directly send proposed improvements through `pull requests`_.

-If you prefer to chat about your idea or request first, you can always join one of the office hours on `discord`_ and talk with :ref:`core_devs`.

 Answer questions
 ----------------